Alan Horwitz: 76ers fandom

-On May 1, 2019, Horwitz launched an Instagram account.
-He currently has more than 65,000 followers, including many current and former 76ers players.

 Before a home game against the Memphis Grizzlies, on February 7, 2020, Horwitz appeared on court and rang the bell - a 76ers' tradition of ringing a ceremonial bell before the game.
 Other notable people to have rung the bell include Nick Foles, Bryce Harper, Meek Mill, M. Night Shyamalan, Kevin Hart and Charlie Manuel.

-On June 8, 2021, a video between Horwitz and rapper Lil Baby trash talking each other went viral.
+On June 8, 2021, a video between Horwitz and rapper Lil Baby trash talking each other went viral online.
 The video was filmed by rapper Meek Mill during Game 2 of the Eastern Conference Semifinals game between the Philadelphia 76ers and the Atlanta Hawks, with Horwitz and Lil Baby each representing their teams.
-The video was viewed more than 40 million times and was shared by ESPN, Bleacher Report and other news outlets.
+The video was viewed more than 40 million times online.

 On March 7, 2022, Horwitz was involved in an incident where he was apparently snubbed by 76ers shooting guard James Harden during a game against the Chicago Bulls.
 Harden, who was stretching near the scorers' table during halftime, was approached by Horwitz, who tried talking to him.
 However, Harden appeared to ignore Horwitz and walk towards the team huddle.
-The incident lead to some in the media questioning whether Horwitz had gone too far in his role as the "Sixth Man".
+The incident lead some in the media to question whether Horwitz had gone too far in his role as the "Sixth Man".
 It was later revealed that Horwitz attempted to speak to Harden about getting courtside tickets for his mother to an upcoming game.
 Following the incident, Philadelphia sports blog, Crossing Broad reported that Horwitz had been asked by the team to "tone down" his rhetoric and was previously suspended for a game in February 2022 due to such concerns.

-Horwitz has been promised by Sixers' owner, Josh Harris a championship ring and an opportunity to participate in the postgame celebration in the locker room when the 76ers win the NBA Finals.